Vegan Raspberry Baked Oatmeal with Almond Butter Drizzle

 Optional drizzle topping

-• cup creamy and thin almond butter
+• cup creamy almond butter

 • 1 teaspoon coconut oil